Joshua Pereira

 Joshua Bernard Pereira (born 10 October 1997) is a Singaporean professional footballer who plays either as a midfielder or defender for Singapore Premier League club Geylang International, whom he captains and the Singapore national team.

 Beginnings and breakthrough

 When Joshua was studying at the Singapore Sports School, he was selected for a week-long stint with J.League club Albirex Niigata's under-18 squad in Japan.

 Joshua started his career with the National Football Academy and caught the eye while representing the national under-18 team during their qualification tournament for the 2016 AFC Under-19 Championship.

-In December 2015, he won the 2015 Dollah Kassim Award and trained with Ligue 1 side, AS Saint-Étienne from 11–19 March 2016.
+In December 2015, he won the 2015 Dollah Kassim Award and trained with Ligue 1 side, AS Saint-Étienne from 11 to 19 March 2016.

 Club career

 Young Lions

 He signed for Young Lions for the 2016 S.League season and impressed the pundits although the team failed to perform as expected.

 Geylang International

 In 2020, he signed for Geylang International.

 Joshua was named the Club captain for the 2023 Singapore Premier League season onwards.